DeckHack/discoveries/docs/experiments.md

 # Experiments

 Experiments are another way to toggle features in the TweetDeck source code.
 They are either entirely hardcoded or pulled from the TweetDeck API.
 Recent ones seem to be hardcoded.

-It seems that experiments might be pre-staged deciders, the experiment keys include IDs at the end, so these might be internal issues/PRs.
+Experiments could have been "prototypes" of what became [deciders](./deciders.md), each experiment key has an ID at the end, these could might internal issues/PR numbers.

 ## Location